aitoroses/floxide/docs/architecture/core-framework-abstractions.md

 ## Conclusion

-These core abstractions provide the foundation for the Flowrs framework.
+These core abstractions provide the foundation for the Floxide framework.
 By leveraging Rust's type system and ownership model, they enable the creation of robust, type-safe, and composable workflow applications.

 For more detailed information on these abstractions, refer to the [Core Framework Abstractions ADR](../adrs/0003-core-framework-abstractions.md).